- 1972 Co-Master of Ceremonies (with Dr. Billy Graham),

 During the 1970s, Curb also began venturing into public service.
 In 1976, he served as co-chair of the Ronald Reagan California Campaign for President and later was co-chair of President Gerald Ford's California campaign.
 In November 1978, Curb was elected California's lieutenant governor, the same year that Democrat Jerry Brown was elected governor.
 During his 1979 to 1983 term, Curb, served as acting governor for about one year, guiding the state during disastrous floods, fires and a threatened prison guard strike.
 He also served on the University of California Board of Regents and the California State University Board of Trustees.
 Curb also served as President of the California State Senate and Chairman of the Economic Development Commission.
 Curb received a presidential appointment to the United States Trade Negotiations Committee and the USO Board.
 In recent years, Curb has received an appointment to the Tennessee Gubernatorial Economic Board and Tennessee Governor Bill Haslam appointed Curb to be Chairman of the Tennessee Film Entertainment and Music Commission.

 In 1980, Curb served as the national Co-Chairman of President Reagan's successful presidential campaign and Chairman of the convention program in Detroit.
 In 1982, Curb was elected chair of the National Conference of Lieutenant Governors.
-Then in 1983 and 1984, at President Reagan's request, Curb served as Chairman of the National Finance Committee during the president's re-election campaign, responsible for raising more than $100 million.
+Then in 1983, at President Reagan's request, Curb served as Chairman of the National Finance Committee during the president's re-election campaign, responsible for raising more than $100 million.
+In 1984, Curb was appointed Chairman of the Presidential Trust during the Reagan-Bush re-election cycle.
 In honor of his mentor, Curb played a major role in the Reagan Centennial by sponsoring the rebuilding of the Victory Room at the Ronald Reagan Museum and Library in California.
 Linda and Mike Curb are founders of the Ronald Reagan Presidential Foundation and Institute in Washington, DC. where the Curb Media Center is located.
 Curb also became a member of the President's counsel at the George W. Bush Library and Museum in Dallas Texas.

 | Mike Curb and Ronald Reagan